volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       }

       workload_subnet {
-        // One of the arguments from this list "subnet_param existing_subnet_id" must be set
+        // One of the arguments from this list "existing_subnet_id subnet_param" must be set

         subnet_param {
           ipv4 = "10.1.2.0/24"